-Ozark Trail: Taum Sauk Section is a 24.7 mile moderately trafficked out and back trail located near Bixby, MO that features beautiful wild flowers and is rated as difficult.
+Ozark Trail: Taum Sauk Section is a 24.7 mile moderately trafficked out and back trail located near Bixby, Missouri that features beautiful wild flowers and is rated as difficult.
 The trail offers a number of activity options and is accessible year-round.

 It's hard to understate how great this section is.
 You have 1.5 billion-year-old mountains, igneous glades, springs, grand vistas, odd rock formations, and a swimming hole complete with natural flumes.
 If this author could only hike one trail in Missouri, this would be his choice.
 Please consult The Ozark Trail Association regarding the condition and availability for hiking on this section of The Ozark Trail.
 Between the resevior breach and the major blow-down there have been some major changes in the last few years.